 Schools that disburse financial aid are required to verify any FAFSA that is chosen by the federal government for the verification process.
-If your FAFSA has been chosen for verification, there will be a comment on your Student Aid Report (SAR).
+If your FAFSA has been chosen for verification for award year 2023-2024, there will be a comment on your Student Aid Report (SAR); or for award year 2024-2025, on your FAFSA Submission Summary (FSS) .
 The federal government stipulates specific documents that may be used to verify items on the FAFSA.
 If you have questions about the documents required, please don’t hesitate to contact our office directly.

-The awards on your Financial Aid Package are based on a specific enrollment, so any changes in enrollment could affect eligibility for certain types of financial aid.
+The awards on your financial aid offer are based on a specific enrollment, so any changes in enrollment could affect eligibility for certain types of financial aid.

 This refers to potential eligibility for either Federal PLUS loan or Alternative Loan.
-The most current information on Direct PLUS and private Alternative loans is available.
+The most current information on Direct PLUS and private Alternative loans is available online.